dirty-south-supercomputing/technicalreports/README.md

 Imagining myself to be some kind of academic or who knows what, I try to produce quality writeups of various projects with which I am involved.
-I only write if permission is given by the client, and do not allow the client editorial control.
+I only write if permission is given by my client, though I do not allow the client editorial control.

 | № | Paper | Topic | Client | Release |